You want smart political talk without the meltdowns?

 That has been happening long before I was here.

-Then we start seeing all these California.
+Then we start seeing all these Californians.

 A lot of Floridians were worried about how these people were going to vote.

-Well, I do think it turns out a lot of them liked what we were doing, but you're going three thousand miles across the country.
+Well, I do think it turns out a lot of them liked what we were doing.

-And then I do think there were a lot of COVID refugees because the restrictions that those blue states were doing were going on forever, and they just weren't sensible.
+And then I do think there were a lot of COVID refugees because the restrictions that those blue states were doing were going on forever and they just weren't sensible.

 And so people just had enough of it.

-And so, but it just happens organically, and the results speak for themselves.
+But it just happens organically, and the results speak for themselves.

 You see leftist governments driving people away, and then states that perform like Florida are where everybody's going.

-I've had property in Florida, as you know, for two decades, and and I can't wait to move down there myself, to be very honest.
+I've had property in Florida, as you know, for two decades, and I can't wait to move down there myself, to be very honest.

-And then contractually I have issues that keep me in New York.
+And then contractually, I have issues that keep me in New York.

 They're mentioning everything that you just said.

-Um I I'm I can speak firsthand.
+I can speak firsthand.

-They had never lost population uh in their whole time as a state until the last four or five years.
+They had never lost population in their whole time as a state until the last four or five years.

 It was the place under President Reagan that people would want to go to for decades.

-It was the middle class nirvana, and now those people are being pushed out of that state in record numbers.
+And now those people are being pushed out of that state in record numbers.

 Their tax base has constricted.

-They're never gonna leave California.
+They're never going to leave California.

-Well, now they are leaving California, and yes, Texas is getting a lot, Arizona, some of the West, but the number of people we've gotten to go clear across the country in Florida is really amazing.
+But the number of people we've gotten to go clear across the country in Florida is really amazing.

-They they they like what what we're doing in Florida, they appreciate it, and they feel some of the people that leave like California, they don't even feel like they can speak about any of these issues publicly because the intellectual currents are so oppressive.
+And they feel some of the people that leave like California, they don't even feel like they can speak about any of these issues publicly because the intellectual currents are so oppressive.

-There's a lot of like-minded people, they can speak their mind, and it's not the same as if it's not received the same as if they were in Northern California.
+It's not received the same as if they were in Northern California.

-Let me talk about national elections in this sense.
+Let me talk about national elections in this sense, because Florida, I think, has led the way.

 But Florida then fixed its problems.